 Using gesso with watercolour

 I came across an article that described the use of a gesso ground for use with watercolour.
-Whilst this causes a few problems it also creates a number of opportunities not found when working on more traditional surfaces.
-Gesso is an acrylic based and therefore waterproof when dry, but is great for creating very smooth surfaces on mdf boards card and watercolour paper.
+A gesso ground causes a few problems, but it also creates a number of opportunities, not found when working on more traditional surfaces.
+Gesso is an acrylic based paint and therefore waterproof when dry.
+It is great for creating very smooth surfaces on mdf boards, card and watercolour paper.
 It can be applied with a brush, a palette knife if you want a little texture, or even with a roller.
-Gesso also adds to great watercolour painting ideas.
+In fact, painting on gesso will open up lots of great watercolour painting ideas.

 The great advantage of using a gesso ground is that paint can be removed easily with clean water and a cloth without staining.
-So it is possible with a fine brush and clear water to remove fine lines of paint revealing the white gesso ground, which is great for fine detail.
+Therefore, it is possible with a fine brush and clear water to remove fine lines of paint revealing the white gesso ground.This technique is great for fine detail.

 It is well worth experimenting with a gesso ground.
 Be prepared to adapt your technique to a none absorbent surface.
 Finished works do need to be displayed under class to stop damage to the surface.